MicrosoftDocs/azure-docs/articles/iot-dps/how-to-legacy-device-symm-key.md

 # [Linux](#tab/linux)

-If you are using a Linux workstation, you can use openssl to generate your derived device key as shown in the following example.
+If you're using a Linux workstation, you can use openssl to generate your derived device key as shown in the following example.

 Replace the value of **KEY** with the **Primary Key** you noted earlier.